 - 8.1.
 We support casualty-loss tax treatment for timber destroyed by insects, diseases or natural disasters. - 8.2.
 We support an exclusion from capital gains taxes for forced asset sales due to disasters, bankruptcy, insolvency or serious financial stress, condemnation and indemnification. - 8.3.
-We support an income tax exclusion for: - 8.3.1.
-Proceeds from the sale of forced livestock sales due to disaster or condemnation provided replacement livestock is purchased in the next 10 years; - 8.3.2.
-Federal farm payments related to weather disaster, reduced quota payments and state master settlement payments. - .
-We support deferring recognition of income for: - 8.4.1.
-Two years for proceeds from a forced livestock sale caused by government reduced grazing periods or permits; - 8.4.2.
-Up to ten years for proceeds from forced liquidations due to disaster or eminent domain; and - 8.4.3.
-One year for crop insurance or indemnity payments. - 8.5.
-We oppose: - 8.5.1.
-The recapture of investment tax credit on agricultural property owned by a farmer who is declared to be insolvent; and - 8.5.2.
+We support amending the current tax code to provide for recouping actual value of casualty losses rather than basis value for forestry operations. - 8.4.
+We support an income tax exclusion for: - 8.4.1.
+Proceeds from the sale of forced livestock sales due to disaster or condemnation provided replacement livestock is purchased in the next 10 years; and - 8.4.2.
+Federal farm payments related to weather disaster, reduced quota payments and state master settlement payments. - 8.5.
+We support deferring recognition of income for: - 8.5.1.
+Two years for proceeds from a forced livestock sale caused by government reduced grazing periods or permits; - 8.5.2.
+Up to ten years for proceeds from forced liquidations due to disaster or eminent domain; and - 8.5.3.
+One year for crop insurance or indemnity payments. - 8.6.
+We oppose:

+8.6.1.
+The recapture of investment tax credit on agricultural property owned by a farmer who is declared to be insolvent; and 8.6.2.
 Levying income taxes on taxpayers who are declared insolvent and sell property for less than the loan amount.

-Taxes on Savings
+9. Taxes on Savings